 Ping is a networking utility used to test reachability and latency.
 It works by sending ICMP messages to a particular IP address.
 The receiver, if running a proper implementation of ICMP, will reply back to the source.

-Please perform the following steps:
+Please perform the following steps, and answer the corresponding questions in your report:

 1. Using ping, study the latency between where you are currently, and www.cs.illinois.edu.
 Run ping for a while and study how latency changes over time.
 What do you observe?